 Meet Gabriela Isolabella, the multicultural, multilingual head of Hastings Girls’ maths department.
-An Italian citizen living in Uruguay, she came to New Zealand with her young family eleven years ago.
+Gabriela moved from Uruguay to New Zealand in 2009.
 She took the opportunity to step out of her fast paced academic role as Professor of Mathematics at a prestigious School of Medicine in Uruguay to spend some years at home with her children, first in Gisborne and later here in Hawke’s Bay.

 She brings with her a wealth of knowledge about teaching mathematics, having published multiple articles in international journals on her research in raising the standard of high school mathematics to align with university level work.
 Initially intending to stay only five years, she and her whanau fell in love with the New Zealand lifestyle, countryside, culture and people and have made this their home.